 The Jim McLean system we use in our schools really boils down to a pretty simple three-step plan I’ve developed for getting better.
 Every instructor goes through this simple process with every student as we make necessary changes.
 Those steps are (1) what am I doing now?
 Today, on this date, what exactly am I doing?
 Not what I hope I’m doing, not what I think I’m doing, not what was I doing last year, but what I’m actually doing at the moment.
 (2) What should I do instead?
 If a Supreme Being appeared and granted me any golf swing I wanted, could I demonstrate it or even explain it?
 Probably not.
 Even if I knew my flaws, what should I do to correct the flaws I have and improve to the point where I have a swing that works effectively?
 (3) Finally, how do I make the change?
 Here is where our instructors and this book come in.
 In it are the concepts that will help you make the necessary changes.

 Of course, that requires a very clear understanding of your golf swing and your areas of strength and weakness.
 Most amateurs don’t have that understanding, simply because they’ve never taken time to analyze carefully what they do right or wrong, or because they don’t know what in the swing causes good or bad results.
-Ideally, use a good camcorder and a VCR so you can tape your swing, and use the information in this book to critique it.
+Ideally, use your iPhone or iPad so you can tape your swing, and use the information in this book to critique it.
 Remember, there are three other areas of the game for your self-critique as well.
 In our schools, we use sophisticated video and a proprietary computer system to determine your swing faults.
 You can’t take advantage of that, but you can take your own video and compare it to the positions you see in the photographs in this book.
 And you definitely should sit down for an hour or so and honestly assess how you play golf.
 Ask yourself some hard questions, and be brutally honest with the answers.
 Here’s a sample list from our school questionnaire:

 What is your best score in the last year?